newo-2001/MC-Modpack-Downloader/README.md

 If this is your first time running the script you have to perform some additional setup:
 1. Open a terminal in this folder and run the command `npm install`.

+> [!IMPORTANT]
-    > [!IMPORTANT] This step has to be repeated after pulling a new version of the script.
+> The above step has to be repeated after pulling a new version of the script.
 2. Copy the file `settings.example.json` and rename it to `settings.json`.
 3. Acquire an API key from [the CurseForge website](https://console.curseforge.com/?#/api-keys) after logging in.

 > [!IMPORTANT]
-    > This step is still required, even if you don't intend on downloading from CurseForge.
+> The above step is still required, even if you don't intend on downloading from CurseForge.
 Other providers (modpacks.ch) might delegate the download to CurseForge behind the scenes.

+4. Replace the `API_KEY_HERE` under the curseforge section with your api key in the `settings.json` file.

 > [!NOTE]
 > It might take several minutes for CurseForge to start accepting the API key after initial acquisition.
-4. Replace the `API_KEY_HERE` under the curseforge section with your api key in the `settings.json` file.

 ## Running the script
 Before downloading a modpack, you need to figure out where you are downloading it from.
 Currently CurseForge and modpacks.ch (FTB) are supported.
 If you are sourcing your modpacks from a different provider, please let me know by opening a [GitHub issue](https://github.com/newo-2001/MC-Modpack-Downloader/issues), I will try to add support for it.